gworthin/set-solver/README.md

 There are 81 cards in a deck of Set cards, each with 3 possible permutations of 4 attributes.
 A Set is a group of 3 cards with specific relationships to the others based on their attributes.
 Read more [here](https://en.wikipedia.org/wiki/Set_(card_game)).

-The cards are inputted as a **card code**, a 4 letter string representing the number, color, shading, and shape, respectively.
+The cards are inputted as a **card code**, a 4 letter string with each character representing the number, color, shading, and shape, respectively.

 **Number**
  - 1 - One